rya-sge/access-denied/SEO_IMPROVEMENT.md

   posts under 400 words                 12
-  posts with a FAQ section              98 posts with [TOC]                      195 posts with a body-level H1            13 posts with tables / code blocks       146 / 144
+  posts with a FAQ section              98 posts with [TOC]                      195 posts with a body-level H1            0     (was 4 real + 9 miscounted code
+                                              comments; fixed 2026-08-19)
+  posts with tables / code blocks       146 / 144
   in-article images                     712   (0 with empty alt since 2026-08-19;
                                               60 still have an alt under 10 chars)